-The Consumer Code of Catalonia (Act 22/2010, of 20 July, on the Consumer Code of Catalonia) defines CONSUMERS as natural or legal persons who act under the framework of consumer relations in an environment outside any professional or business activity.
+Under Act 22/2010 of 20 July 2010 on the Consumer Code of Catalonia, consumers are natural or legal persons acting within the framework of consumer relations in an area outside a professional or business activity.

-Having come into force on 1 April 2015, Act 20/2014 of 29 December on the amended Consumer Code of Catalonia, extends its protect to cover freelance workers and micro-enterprises in their consumer relations with companies supplying basic and utility services.
+The entry into force of Act 20/2014 of 29 December 2014 amending the Consumer Code of Catalonia on 1 April 2015 extended the protection to self-employed people and micro-enterprises in their consumer relations with companies that provide basic and ongoing services.

-The Consumer Code of Catalonia grants certain rights to consumers that are fundamental and incapable of being waived, so any agreement to exclude them is null and void.
+The rights granted to consumers by the Consumer Code of Catalonia are basic and inalienable, and any agreement that purports to exclude them is null and void.

 Basic consumer rights